New Fulshear Branch Library Now Open!

-Fort Bend County Libraries is proud to announce that the new Fulshear Branch Library will open to the public at noon on Monday, December 18.
+Fort Bend County Libraries is proud to announce that the new Fulshear Branch Library is now open to the public.

 Library staff only recently gained access to the building, so they have been working feverishly to make the library as ready as possible for the “soft opening” in December.